Rishi-Juneja007/HackOrbit_2025/README.md

 Purpose
 This system aims to enhance personal safety by providing a proactive monitoring solution.
 By combining real-time tracking with intelligent risk assessment and automated alerts, it offers peace of mind and enables quicker response in potentially critical situations.

+Table of Contents

+ [About the Project]
+ [Features]
+ [Getting Started]
+ [Contact]

+*About the Project

+Domain: Artificial Intelligence and Machine Learning

+Problem Statement: Real Time Danger Detection for Safety of Women Travellers

+This project aims to enhance personal safety by providing a proactive monitoring solution.
+By combining real-time tracking with intelligent risk assessment and alerts, it offers peace of mind and enables quicker response in potentially critical situations.

+*Features

+ADDED

+1. GEOLOCATION DATA
+GPS (Global Positioning System)

+2. CRIME DATA SOURCES
+Public Government Datasets
+(e.g., NCRB India, Kaggle)
+Delhi, Mumbai, Chennai Lucknow, Haryana

+3. EMERGENCY NUMBERS

+4. DETECTION OF THE CURRENT PLACE
+(Safe or Unsafe)

+5. SAFE SCORE
+(Based on Safety Factors like historical data, crowd density)

+6. HEATMAP

+FURTHER ENHANCEMENT

+7. COMMUNITY FEEDBACK

+8. EMERGENCY ALERTS
+(To Desired Number)

+*Getting Started